 Dedicated Criminal Defense Attorney John B. Brennan Has the Experience to Defend You When You’ve Been Accused of a Federal or White Collar Crime in New Jersey

 There are many reasons why a crime is charged at the federal rather than the state level, including a crime being committed against or involving a federal agency or federal employee, the crossing of state or national borders during the crime, or an offense specifically triggering a federal criminal statute that does not have an equivalent state statute.
 Many federal crimes, especially financially-related white collar crimes, are particularly factually complex and involve significant amounts of evidence, which is why these crimes are often left to the vast resources of federal law enforcement investigators and prosecutors.

 When you are under investigation for or have been charged with a federal or white collar crime, contact me to discuss how I can bring my experience and legal knowledge to help you address your charges and fight for a favorable outcome in your case.
 I will work tirelessly to ensure that your rights are protected and observed throughout the course of your case, including challenging the admission of critical prosecution evidence that may have been obtained in violation of your rights.

-Schedule a Free, Confidential Consultation with The Law Office of John B. Brennan to Discuss Your Case
+Schedule a Free, Confidential Consultation with a Qualified Mount Laurel White Collar and Federal Crimes Lawyer from The Law Office of John B. Brennan to Discuss Your Case

 Frequently Asked Questions about Federal & White Collar Crimes in New Jersey